dereuromark/cakephp-tinyauth/docs/README.md

 Option | Type | Description
 :----- | :--- | :----------
-roleColumn|string|Name of column in user table holding role id (used for foreign key in users table in a single role per user setup, or in the pivot tableon multi-roles setups) userColumn|string|Name of column in pivot table holding role id (only used in pivot table on multi-roles setups) aliasColumn|string|Name of the column for the alias in the role table rolesTable|string|Name of Configure key holding all available roles OR class name of roles database table usersTable|string|Class name of the users table. pivotTable|string|Name of the pivot table, for a multi-group setup. rolesTablePlugin|string|Name of the plugin for the roles table, if any. pivotTablePlugin|string|Name of the plugin for the pivot table, if any. multiRole|boolean|True will enable multi-role/HABTM authorization (requires a valid join table) superAdminRole|int|Id of the super admin role.
-Users with this role will have access to ALL resources. authorizeByPrefix|boolean|If prefixed routes should be auto-handled by their matching role name. prefixes|array|A list of authorizeByPrefix handled prefixes. allowUser|boolean|True will give authenticated users access to all resources except those using the `adminPrefix` adminPrefix|string|Name of the prefix used for admin pages.
-Defaults to admin. autoClearCache|Boolean|True will generate a new ACL cache file every time.
+roleColumn|string|Name of column in user table holding role id (used for foreign key in users table in a single role per user setup, or in the pivot tableon multi-roles setup) userColumn|string|Name of column in pivot table holding role id (only used in pivot table on multi-roles setup) aliasColumn|string|Name of the column for the alias in the role table rolesTable|string|Name of Configure key holding all available roles OR class name of roles database table usersTable|string|Class name of the users table. pivotTable|string|Name of the pivot table, for a multi-group setup. rolesTablePlugin|string|Name of the plugin for the roles table, if any. pivotTablePlugin|string|Name of the plugin for the pivot table, if any. multiRole|bool|True will enable multi-role/HABTM authorization (requires a valid join table) superAdminRole|int|Id of the super admin role.
+Users with this role will have access to ALL resources. authorizeByPrefix|bool|If prefixed routes should be auto-handled by their matching role name. prefixes|array|A list of authorizeByPrefix handled prefixes. allowUser|bool|True will give authenticated users access to all resources except those using the `adminPrefix` adminPrefix|string|Name of the prefix used for admin pages.
+Defaults to admin. autoClearCache|bool|True will generate a new ACL cache file every time.